MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Call-.NET-Framework-Types-From-C-AL-Code.md

      `MethodPropertyName` represents the name of the method or property that you want to call, and `arguments` represents any arguments of the method or property.

     > [!IMPORTANT]
     >  Some types in the [System](http://go.microsoft.com/fwlink/?LinkID=216777&clcid=0x409) namespace of the .NET Framework class library are automatically converted to C/AL types.
 You cannot assign values to .NET Framework variables for these types.
-For more information, see [Mapping Between .NET Framework and C\-AL Types](Mapping-Between-.NET-Framework-and-C-AL-Types.md).
+For more information, see [Mapping Between .NET Framework and C-AL Types](Mapping-Between-.NET-Framework-and-C-AL-Types.md).

     > [!TIP]
     >  Methods can be overloaded.
 Therefore see the description at the bottom of the **C/AL Symbol Menu**, which shows the parameter and return types for each method.
 Also, method and property names that are longer than 128 characters will be truncated, and you cannot compile the [!INCLUDE[navnow](includes/navnow_md.md)] object.
-For more information, see [Calling .NET Framework Members from C\-AL](Calling-.NET-Framework-Members-from-C-AL.md).
+For more information, see [Calling .NET Framework Members from C-AL](Calling-.NET-Framework-Members-from-C-AL.md).

 ## Example
  The following code example uses .NET Framework interoperability to display headlines from the RSS feed http:\/\/blogs.msdn.com\/inside\_office\_online\/rss.xml.
 This example accesses classes in the **System.XML** assembly that is found in Global Assembly Cache.
 To implement this example, create a codeunit that has the following local variables: